yugen-ok/AiRT/README.md

-# AiRT — A Minimal, Inspectable Runtime for LLM-Driven Internal Tools
+# A minimal, inspectable runtime for building LLM-based agents with tool access

 ## Motivation

-Most “LLM agent” frameworks focus on **novelty**: autonomous agents, multi-agent orchestration, planning loops, self-reflection, etc.
+Most LLM agent frameworks focus on **novelty**: autonomous agents, multi-agent orchestration, planning loops, self-reflection, etc.
-In real projects, teams rarely need that.
+In real projects, however, this is rarely the main bottleneck.

 What they *actually* need is much simpler, and much harder to get right: